Proton Radiation Therapy for Prostate Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is proton radiation therapy safe for treating prostate cancer?
+What prior data suggests that proton beam radiation therapy is safe for treating prostate cancer?

 Pretesh R. Patel